STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

   * Include at least three unit tests for every function that is exported.
     - There should be at least one expectation for success and one for failure.
   * Your package should pass `check()` without errors (warnings and notes are OK, though it would be great if there were none).
   * Keep updating the README and vignette to show usage of all the functions in the package.
-Your peer reviwer and TA will only have the README and vignette to go on when they try to use your package.
+Your peer reviewers and TA will only have the README and vignette to go on when they try to use your package.
 Show them exactly what they can do!
 Remove boilerplate content from the vignette.
   * Push your package to GitHub, preferably a public repo. *If you are uncomfortable with that, please contact Jenny and we'll work around that.*
   * Write your reflections in a document in your normal STAT 545 course repo and open the usual issue there.
 Make sure to provide a link to your package, so TAs/prof/peers can find it for review!